 Nevertheless, Franco Piper was a success.
 He was popular throughout South Africa, England, and Australia, at the very least.
 He was also popular enough that he was paid to endorse at least one product; Dr. Williams’ Pink Pills for Pale People.

 Piper’s reviews were consistently positive.
 The following newspaper clipping from 1910 claims that his appearances were “Absolutely the Strongest Vaudeville Combination ever presented to a Perth (Australia) Audience.”

 Franco Piper had a successful career, living for most of his adult life in England.
+He married his assistant, Norah Cavanagh, in 1904.
 He retired from performing in his early fifties, when his wife became ill and he was forced to place her in a nursing home.
 Unfortunately, Piper fell into a deep depression over his wife’s illness and because he missed performing so much.
 On May 8, 1933, Piper drove to a secluded spot near Edburton, England and ended his life with a self-inflicted gun shot.